AIwithMann/2dGridWorldRL/README.md

   Implements an n-step Sarsa agent.
   - Learns an action-value function (`Qgrid`) and improves the policy (`Pgrid`) iteratively.
   - Balances exploration and exploitation with epsilon-greedy behavior.
   - Supports configurable step size `n`.
-  -

 - **`OneStepQLearning.py`**
-  Impements 1-step Q learning agent.
+  Implements 1-step Q-learning agent.
-  - Learns an action value function (`Qgrid`) and improvees the policy (`TPgrid`) while following the random policy (`Pgrid`)
+  - Learns an action-value function (`Qgrid`) and updates the target policy (`TPgrid`).
-  - Balances exploratioon and exploitation with epsilon-greedy behavior and diminishing epsilon value.
+  - Uses epsilon-greedy behavior and a diminishing epsilon schedule.
-  -

 - **`nStepQLearning.py`**
-  Implements n-step Q learning agent.
+  Implements n-step Q-learning agent.
-  - Learns an action value function (`Qgrid`) and improves the policy (`TPgrid`) while following the random policy.
+  - Learns an action-value function (`Qgrid`) and updates the target policy (`TPgrid`).
-  - Balanes exploration and exploitation with epsilon-greedy behavior and diminishing epsilon value.
+  - Balances exploration and exploitation with epsilon-greedy behavior.
-  - Balances the updates with diminishing alpha value.
+  - Supports n-step updates with optional diminishing alpha (learning rate).

 - **`Sarsa(λ).py`**
-  Implements Sarsa(λ) algorithm agent.
+  Implements Sarsa(λ) agent (on-policy TD(λ)).
-  - Learns an action value function and improves the policy.
+  - Learns an action-value function and updates the policy.
+  - Uses eligibility traces to speed up learning.
-  - Balances exploration and exploitation with epsilon-greed behavior and diminishing epsilon value.
+  - Balances exploration and exploitation with epsilon-greedy behavior and decaying epsilon.
-  - Does balance the updates using diminishing value of alpha.
-  - Implements the backward view of on-policy TD(λ) algorithm with eligilblity traces.

-- **`Watkins'sQ(λ)**
+- **`WatkinsQ(λ).py`**
-  Implements Q(λ) algorithm agent.
+  Implements Watkins's Q(λ) agent (off-policy TD(λ)).
+  - Learns an action-value function and updates the policy.
+  - Uses eligibility traces for faster convergence.
+  - Exploration handled with epsilon-greedy implicit policy.

+- **`DynaQ.py`**
+  Implements the **Dyna-Q algorithm**: Q-learning with planning steps.
-  - Learns ana ction value function and improves the policy
+  - Learns an action-value function (`Qgrid`) and updates the policy (`TPgrid`).
+  - Maintains a model of the environment (`model`) to simulate experiences.
+  - Performs `n` planning steps per real step to accelerate learning.
-  - Balances exploration and exploitation with epsilon-gredy behavior and diminishing epsilon value
+  - Balances exploration and exploitation with epsilon-greedy behavior and decaying epsilon.
-  - Balances the updates with diminishing alpha value
-  - Implements the backward view of off-policy TD(λ) algorithm with eligiblity traces.

 ---

 ## Algorithms